dilemmafixer19895/notes/README.md

 # 2024-01-16
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and keep learning new skills to stay ahead in the ever-changing world of programming.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

+In the context of coding, this means that writing clean, concise, and easily understandable code is a hallmark of expert programmers.
+It's not just about making the computer understand your instructions but also about making it easy for other humans to read, maintain, and build upon your work.
+Remember, overcomplicating solutions often leads to bugs and maintenance nightmares.
+Strive to write simple, elegant code that solves complex problems efficiently."